 It seems that every day another brand is raked over the coals for a mishap on social media.
-While this can often make people feel nervous about communicating with customers online, there are a few basic things you can put into place to help keep your brand’s reputation safe and avoid social media snafus.
+While this can often make people feel nervous about communicating with customers online, there are a few basic things you can put in place to help keep your brand’s reputation safe and avoid social media snafus.

 Here are a few of the top strategies:

 Create a company social media policy

 The best crisis communications/crisis management plan involves avoiding controversy and negative opinion in the first place.

 Create a written policy that governs how people who work for you will post not just on the company pages but also in profiles that they link to your brand.
 (It is also important to follow relevant employment law when making rules for personal profiles.)
 Include a crisis communications consultant in the development of your rules so that you are well-prepared for any eventuality.